tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 The use of classes and properties in [bdqtest:](../../../dist/bdqtest.ttl) follow the guidance provided in this section.
 The`Data Quality Needs` (blue here) and `DataQualitySolutions` (green here) concepts in this diagram illustrate how this guidance is used in `bdqtest:` to relate the set of terms used to define a `Validation`.
 The `DataQualityReports` (tan here) concepts in the diagram illustrate how a `ValidationResponse` in a `DataQualityReport` can be related to a `Validation` and its `Specification`.
 The minimal use of rdfs:range and other global axioms in `bdqffdq:` aligns with best practices for ontologies intended for reuse, integration, and extension.
 This approach trades strict, machine-enforceable validation and inference for flexibility, extensibility, and a low barrier to adoption.
 The normative guidance in this document mitigates the risk of inconsistent usage that is allowed by the open world design of `bdqffdq:`.

-This section describes normative expectations for the use of object and datatype properties to related instances of `bdqffdq:` classes in their intended ways given the open world limited use of domains, ranges, and other axioms in the [Biodiversity Data Quality Fitness for Use Framework (Ontology)](../../../vocabulary/bdqffdq.owl) ontology.
+This section describes normative expectations for the use of object and datatype properties to related instances of `bdqffdq:` classes in their intended ways given the open world limited use of domains, ranges, and other axioms in the [Biodiversity Data Quality Fitness For Use Framework (Ontology)](../../../vocabulary/bdqffdq.owl) ontology.
 This guidance builds on the normative definitions of `bdqffdq:` object properties and datatype properties to describe how `bdqffdq:` terms can be composed in a useful and consistent way.

 Section [3.2 Identifying the Test that produced a Response (normative)](#32-identifying-the-test-that-produced-a-response-normative) highlights the importance of using the object properties with the correct cardinality to preserve the relationship between a `Response` produced by a Test and the particular Test that produced it.